patseguin1/Splax-Bot/README.md

 # Splax-Bot
-A simple discord bot to automate some moderation tasks
+A simple discord bot to automate some moderation tasks.
+Written with the discord.py library.